DLGP

 5. Poorly Differentiated Leadership: unable to fulfill the vision, controlled by crises, not taking a definitive stance, and limited self-awareness to deal with resistance.[7]

-I will respond more to these five characteristics, but first let’s look at the relationship dynamics that are a part of these “chronic anxiety” situations.
-One of these dynamics Friedman identifies are “emotional triangles.”
-This is the idea that relationships come in groups of three and with it, emotional challenges.
+I will respond more to these five characteristics, but first, let’s look at the relationship dynamics that are a part of these “chronic anxiety” situations.
+One of these dynamics Friedman identifies is “emotional triangles.”
+This is the idea that relationships come in groups of three and, with it, emotional challenges.
 For example, a common emotional triangle is the parent-child-parent relationship.
-Honestly, I struggled to fully grasp the extend of this concept.
-Overall, it seemed to have overlap with Stephen Karpman’s drama triangle.[8]
+Honestly, I struggled to fully grasp the extent of this concept.
+Overall, it seemed to overlap with Stephen Karpman’s drama triangle.[8]

-In the drama triangle you have three people in a relationship.
-The victim, who feels sorry for himself, persecutor (or villain) who blames the victim and rescuer for the problem, and the rescuer (or hero) who comes in to save the day for the victim, enabling the victim and leaving them powerless.
+In the drama triangle, there are three people in a relationship: the victim, who feels sorry for himself; the persecutor (or villain), who blames the victim and rescuer for the problem; and the rescuer (or hero), who comes in to save the day for the victim, enabling the victim and leaving them powerless.
 People can easily change roles depending on the circumstances.

 TED is the alternative to this victim-villain-hero cycle.
 It is also a triangle, but it encourages creativity, choice, and change.
 TED has a creator, a coach, and a challenger.
 The creator replaces the victim, choosing to look at what they can change rather than the circumstances.
 The challenger replaces the villain and encourages the creator toward change and growth.
 The coach replaces the hero, empowering and supporting the creator to learn more about self.[11]

-The challengers in this situation encouraged me to make change.
+The “challengers” in this situation encouraged me to make a change.
 My coaches asked me hard questions to process my choices and empowered me to focus on my God-given mission.
-As the creator I made the choice to step away from the drama and charter new waters.
+As the creator, I made the choice to step away from the drama and charter new waters.
 It was terrifying and liberating at the same time.
-Through this entire process I was developing healthy rhythms and habits to counter “chronic anxiety” characteristics.
+Through this entire process, I was developing healthy rhythms and habits to counter “chronic anxiety” characteristics.
 These helped me flip that drama triangle and embrace TED.
 Here are my top ones:

 1. Response in due time, instead of reactivity: saying, “I will get back to you about…”